Ty-Waltz/CT-e-commerce-api/README.md

    3.(PUT): used to update a customer's info
    4.(DELETE): used to delete a customer form the database
 2. CustomerAccount: This class is similar but is used to store and keep track of one customer's log in information
-  -There is a couple routes associated with CustomerAccount:
+  - There is a couple routes associated with CustomerAccount:
    1.(GET): used to retrieve a customer account
    2.(POST): used add a customer account to the database
    3.(PUT): used to update a customer's account